Moving to Kentucky in 2023? Complete Moving Guide

 The average one-way commute in Kentucky takes 23.1 minutes which is shorter than the US average.
 Interestingly, residents in the largest cities in Kentucky spend less time commuting to the office.
 In Louisville, the typical travel time to work is about 23 minutes while in Lexington, the state’s second-largest city, the typical commute takes 20.9 minutes.

-move to kentucky
+move to Kentucky

 Top 10 reasons people are moving to Kentucky